Have you ever heard the following from a customer…?

 Reason 2: They do not value your service or the end result.

 Some prospects want results without investing anything.
-They expect the moon but don’t respect anyone else’s time or energy.
-They’re soul-sucking vampires.
+They expect the moon but don’t respect your time or expertise.

 These prospects haven’t done their research about what you do or how you help.

-They don’t know how much work it takes to become an expert in X like you have.
+They don’t know how much work it takes to become an expert in [whatever you do] like you have.

 They don’t know (or care) how long it takes you to do what you do.